TanyaCST/CSC120-Final-Project/rubric.md

 ___YES__ 2 pts: Storyline driving the game is **engaging**, and individual elements of play make sense within the context of the story.

 ___YES__ 2 pts: Game has **multiple possible paths / outcomes** (i.e. gameplay depends on player's choices and is not the same every time).
+## To take note of is that in the third level of the Heart Robot game, the amount of time taken to replace the heart determines whether the patient survives or not--- decided to point out since it might not seem obvious at first.

-___N/A__ 1 pt: Gameplay supports **reversible moves** where reasonable (e.g., if you pick up an object, you should be able to put it back down again later, possibly in a different place; if you go north then you should be able to return to the previous location by going south unless something has blocked your return path).
+___YES__ 1 pt: Gameplay supports **reversible moves** where reasonable (e.g., if you pick up an object, you should be able to put it back down again later, possibly in a different place; if you go north then you should be able to return to the previous location by going south unless something has blocked your return path).

+## The way our game supports reversible moves isn't conventional.
+Reversible moves in the ocntext of a surgical game involves allowing the user to learn from errors made in decisions from previous game levels and make a different selection in next game level.

 ___YES__ 1 pt: Some paths through the game have **restricted access** until the player has completed a task or acquired a specific item (i.e. a key to open a door, etc.).

+## All three subclasses require the user to pass a certain level to get to another.

 ## Back-End Design (10 pts)